levonet/action-config-level/README.md

 ### `<object property>`

-Returns each individual property of an object in a separate output.
+Returns each property of an object in a separate output.
 Properties are returned when the `output_properties` input parameter is set to `true`.

 # License